Find a Provider

 There's no cure for cerebral palsy.
 But resources and therapies can help kids grow and develop to their greatest potential.

 Medicine helps kids who have a lot of muscle pain and stiffness.
-They can take medicine by mouth or get it through a pump (the baclofen pump) placed under the skin.
+They can take medicine by mouth, G-tube, or get it through a pump (the baclofen pump) placed under the skin.

 Surgery can help fix dislocated hips and scoliosis (curved spine), which are common in kids with CP.
 Leg braces help with walking.

-Kids can improve their bone health by eating diets high in calcium, vitamin D, and phosphorus.
+Kids can improve their bone health by having a diet that's high in calcium, vitamin D, and phosphorus.
 These nutrients help keep bones strong.
 Doctors, dietitians, and speech-language therapists can work with families to make sure kids get enough of the right nutrients and suggest changes to their diets or mealtime routines, if needed.

 What Else Should I Know?

 Kids with CP often need to see many different medical specialists for care.
-That team may include doctors and surgeons, nurses, therapists, psychologists, educators, and social workers.
+That team may include doctors and surgeons, other providers like physical assistants, nurses, therapists, psychologists, educators, and social workers.

-Even if many medical specialists are needed, it's still important to have a primary care doctor or a CP specialist.
-This doctor will take care of your child's routine health care and also help you coordinate care with other doctors.
+Even if many medical specialists are needed, it's still important to have a primary care provider or a medical home.
+This provider will take care of your child's routine health care and also help you coordinate care with other doctors.

 Where Can Caregivers Get Help?